MH24514/Budget-Planer/README.md

 You just need Python 3 installed.
 No extra libraries, everything is standard Python.

-1. Download the files or clone the repo
+1. Download the files or clone the repository
 2. Open a terminal in the project folder
 3. Run: python main.py
 4. Then just follow the menu, type a number from 1 to 6 and press Enter.